dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

 The orange future now has a purple hue, and I believe that it will be as bright as ever.
 We just have a lot of building to do.

-\-\--
+---

 [^1]: Paywalls work against this nature, which is why I consider them misguided at best and incredibly retarded at worst.

 [^2]: Fiat doesn't work for the value-enabled web, as fiat rails can never be open and permissionless.
 Digital fiat is never money.
-It is\-\--and always will be\-\--credit.
+It is---and always will be---credit.

 [^3]: Whether the recipient is a text-to-speech service provider or a human narrator doesn't even matter too much, sats will flow just the same.

 [^5]: Use a URI as the discussion base (instead of a highlight), and you got yourself a Disqus in purple feathers!

 {% include image.html name="free-the-bird.jpg" link="https://nostr-resources.com/" %}